 Some types of research require additional training, depending on the funding source.
 Review the applicable training requirements for your research.

-Step 6.
+Step 8.
 Complete an Application

-When complete, email the application to firstname.lastname@example.org.
+5. When your application packet is complete, email the materials to firstname.lastname@example.org.

 You may send the Word (.DOC or .DOCX) versions of documents.
 The only document that must be converted to a PDF is the Application Approval Signatures page, if you choose to obtain written approval signatures in lieu of using the e-sign form.